 Texas Medicaid Definition

 Medicaid is a wide-ranging, jointly funded state and federal health care program for low-income individuals of all ages.
-However, this page is focused on Medicaid eligibility, specifically for Texas residents, aged 65 and over, and specifically for long term care, whether that be at home, in a nursing home or in assisted living.
+However, this page is focused on Medicaid eligibility, specifically for Texas residents, aged 65 and over, and specifically for long term care, whether that be at home, in a nursing home, in an adult foster care home, or in assisted living.
 Most Medicaid plans in the state of Texas are provided by Managed Care Organizations (MCOs).
 Texas managed Medicaid is often referred to as STAR+PLUS.

 Income & Asset Limits for Eligibility

 There are several different Medicaid long-term care programs for which elderly Texans may be eligible.
 These programs have slightly different eligibility requirements and benefits.
 Further complicating eligibility are the facts that the criteria vary with marital status and that Texas offers multiple pathways towards eligibility.

 1) Institutional / Nursing Home Medicaid – is an entitlement (anyone who is eligible will receive assistance) & is provided only in nursing homes.